BrandonKi/ARCVM-V1/README.md

 cmake .
 ```

-then run with your preffered compiler and pass in the
+then run with that compiler and pass in the
 name of your bytecode file as a command line argument

 # NOTES